- J-1 Scholars and Student Interns

 - a copy of their most recent pay stub (recommended).

 If your H-1B, E-3 or O-1 visa stamp has expired or you have changed your status to H-1B, E-3 or O-1 and you plan to travel outside the United States, you must apply at a U.S. Consulate or Embassy for the visa stamp.
 Visa stamps are not issued or renewed inside the United States.
 Consulates interview most visa applicants, so it is advisable to contact the Consulate for an appointment prior to finalizing travel plans.
-You should contact OGS prior to applying for a visa to request the employer portion of the I-797 approval notice as well as a letter of support.
-You will also need to bring the copy of the H-1B, E-3 or O-1 petition as well as the original USCIS J-1 waiver approval (if applicable).
+You should contact OGS prior to applying for a visa to request a letter of support.
+You are also advised to bring the original I-797 approval notice as well as the copy of the H-1B, E-3 or O-1 petition as well as the original USCIS J-1 waiver approval (if applicable).

-Some employees will be subject to additional administrative processing because of their country of origin, citizenship, field of study/research or at the discretion of the Consular Officer.
-Administrative processing commonly take six to eight weeks but may take longer in some cases.
+Some employees will be subject to additional administrative processing because of their country of origin, citizenship, their field of study or research or at the discretion of the Consular Officer.
+Administrative processing commonly takes six to eight weeks but may take longer in some cases.